evergreen-ci/test-selection-client/docs/StateTransitionAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiMarkTaskRandomByDesignApiTestSelectionTransitionTaskProjectIdBuildVariantNameTaskNamePostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiMarkTaskAsManuallyQuarantinedApiTestSelectionTransitionTaskProjectIdBuildVariantNameTaskNamePostRequest struct via the builder pattern

 Name | Type | Description  | Notes